Teacher resigns amid allegations of sexual relationship with student

-CHICAGO -- A female teacher at a Chicago charter school resigns amid allegations of a sexual relationship with an underage male student.
+CHICAGO -- A female teacher at a Chicago charter school resigned amid allegations of a sexual relationship with an underage male student.

 The school says there are “allegations of gross misconduct."